-Sputtering is a process in which physical vapor deposition (PVD) is used to deposit a thin film onto a substrate.
-Due to the trend toward increasingly smaller and more powerful electronic devices, sputter targets are extremely important in the semiconductor industry.
-In order to maintain the signal propagation speed even in smaller transistor cells, because of its higher conductivity, copper replaced the aluminum that was previously used for the circuit paths in the chips.
-However, copper has a tendency to spread out over the silicon, which means that a boundary layer consisting of a material containing tantalum nitride must be deposited in between.
-Sputtering creates this layer.
+Sputtering is used in physical vapor deposition (PVD) to deposit a thin film onto a substrate.
+In modern semiconductors, a thin tantalum layer is required to prevent copper migration.
+The smaller the structures become, the more important is the purity as well as the microstructure of the sputtering targets, and the deposited layers.
 TANIOBIS produces high-purity, extremely fine tantalum for the required metallurgical applications.
 We are one of the leading suppliers of tantalum for sputter targets.
 These are primarily used in semiconductor applications for high-speed data processing and for storage solutions in the consumer electronics industry.

 Surface acoustic wave filters

-Based on lithium tantalate surface acoustic wave filters enable mobile communication in complexity and frequency.
+Based on lithium tantalate or lithium niobate, surface acoustic wave filters (SAW-Filter) enable mobile communication by filtering frequencies and complexity.
 Therefore, they are used for every device using mobile communication standards enabling global connectivity.